rav8657/Insta-Minutes/README.md

 ```

 # Learning-:
-* Learn about new package node-scheduler and its implementation
+* Learn about new package node-scheduler and its implementation.

- - Sample output
+ # Sample output
  ![A output collection sample](assets/output.jpg)